gizmowiki/gizmowiki.github.io/publications.md

 1. [Generic architecture of a social media-driven intervention support system for smart cities.](https://mason.gmu.edu/~rpandey4/scc18-gbv-social.pdf){:target="_blank"}

 	**Rahul Pandey** and Hemant Purohit.
 2018.
 In Proceedings of the Workshop Program of the 19th International Conference on Distributed Computing and Networking (Workshops ICDCN '18).
-ACM, New York, NY, USA, Article 7, 6 pages.

 	[\[ACM Digital Library\]](https://doi.org/10.1145/3170521.3170528){:target="_blank"}